voorhoede-labs/a11y-components/src/components/expandable/README.md

 An expandable component is controlled by a button, which toggles the visibility of the content of the expandable.
 The content of the expandable is initially hidden.

+### Keyboard interaction

+The user can toggle between the visibility of the content of an expandable using the enter or space key.

 ### More information

 The expandable component is based on the [Disclosure widget](https://www.w3.org/TR/wai-aria-practices/#disclosure) best practice of the W3C and makes use of: